 Images: Corkery Consulting

 New play opportunities incorporated in the upgrade include a circular sand pit with pre-cast concrete seating wall and associated timber play deck with play panels.
-Play facilities include a climbing structure, swings, balancing beams, play panels and sandstone blocks to provide a range of opportunities for play and development of physical skills and socialising.
+Play facilities include a climbing structure with slide, swings, balancing beams, play panels and sandstone blocks to provide a range of opportunities for play and development of physical skills and socialising.

 The existing shade structure was extended and additional seating provided.
 Re-cycled bricks are to be used for the pathways and sandstone block will provide a natural play opportunities.